Alabama RN Licensing Guide

 The ABN licensing system won’t allow Alabama RN licenses to renew until all requirements have been satisfied, which includes the 24 contact hours of CE credit.
 CE can be earned from activities provided by the ABN or by an ABN-approved provider.
 The ABN also usually accepts CE courses approved or accredited by any State BON, state nurse’s associations or national organizations like the American Nurses Credentialing Center.
 RNs must upload CE courses taken at outside sources to their online CE record and upload the respective certificates as proof of completion.
 Contact hours must not be older than 24 months from the date an RN applies for renewal.

 Each newly licensed RN must complete the four-hour mandatory class before their first renewal.
-They can access this on the online Alabama Nursing Resource Center under the Nursing CE tab.
-Failure to meet this or the 24 total contact hour requirement will cause an RN’s license to lapse.
+They can access this online by logging into their account or they can get more information on the Alabama Nursing Resource Center under the FAQs tab.
+Newly licensed RNs by exam or endorsement must also earn CE based on when they were licensed, as outlined by the CE Proration Chart.

 Requirements